fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 ---
 ## Management credential profile

-To deploy code into an organization you need a credential, for so you should create an account in SalesForce.
+To deploy code into an organization, you need a credential.
+To do so you should create an account in SalesForce.

-To management your credentials there are two files called credentials.dat located one in your project directory another one in user home directory where your credentials are saved as json format with the next fields:
+To manage your credentials, there are two files called credentials.dat that are located, one in your project directory, and the other in user home directory where your credentials are saved on json format with the following fields:
 <ol>
 	<ul>
 		<li><strong>id</strong> is necessary to management your credential.</li>
 		<li><strong>username</strong> is a SalesForce account.</li>
-		<li><strong>password</strong> is your SalesForce password</li>
+		<li><strong>password</strong> is your SalesForce password.</li>
-		<li><strong>token</strong> is your SalesForce token</li>
+		<li><strong>token</strong> is your SalesForce token.</li>
 		<li><strong>sfdcType</strong> is a login type.</li>
-		<li><strong>type</strong> is define if your credential is encrypted or no.</li>
+		<li><strong>type</strong> defines whether  your credential is encrypted  or not..</li>
 	</ul>
 </ol>